liling10822/DSCI560/README.md

     pip install seaborn
     pip install matplotlib
     ````
-    After installing, run ```pip freeze``` to list all the package in the dsci560H4 environment, it will show like below:
+    After installing, run ```pip freeze```in dsci560H4 environment to list all the packages in the environment, it will show like below:
     ```
     certifi==2020.6.20
     cycler==0.10.0